jenny-gerbracht/Orciraptor_agilis_2021_Trinity/README.md

 1. Run readprocessing_and_assembly.sh, output is *de novo* transcriptome assembly of *Mougeotia* sp.
 2. Predict ORFs to use later for decontamination: transdecoder.sh
+3. Filter transcriptome for contigs smaller than 200 nt: seqkit_length.sh (only for upload)

 ## Module 2: Read processing of *Orciraptor agilis*